tianyic/only_train_once_personal_footprint/visual_examples/README.md

 oto.visualize(view=True or False, out_dir=PATH)
 ```

-In the depicted dependency graphs,
+In the depicted pruning dependency graphs,

 - The nodes marked by the same color form one node group.
 The nodes in the same node group have dependency that need to be pruned together.